SSWConsulting/SSW.Rules.Content/rules/do-you-deploy-controlled-lookup-data/rule.md

 GO
 ```

-**Figure: This data must be deployed, just like we deploy a schema**
+**Figure: This data must be deployed, just like we deploy a schema.**

 ::: greybox
 **Note**: Now you need to add a test for your controlled data.